 Let this be your wakeup call to live in the moment.
 If you’re missing your family, or just feeling blue, here are five practical steps to stopping homesickness, sometimes before it even starts.

 1. TAKE A BREAK FROM SOCIAL MEDIA.

 Sometimes, you need to put some distance between you and the ones you left behind.
 Try staying off of social media for a couple of days.
 It may seem hard at first, but you will have fewer reminders of what’s going on at home.
 This will also lead you to more opportunities for plugging into campus life.

-If you're at college and feel like you're living out of your suitcase, then it's time to for you to unpack.
+If you’re at college and feel like you’re living out of your suitcase, then it’s time for you to unpack.
 Add some posters to the walls or a few of your favorite quotes.
-Make your dorm room or apartment start to feel like home, and it'll be easier to come back at the end of the day and actually want to be where you are.
+Make your dorm room or apartment start to feel like home, and it’ll be easier to come back at the end of the day and actually want to be where you are.

 Keep your mind off of your friends and family by looking at all of the great opportunities before you.
 Take a look around campus and write down all of the things you want to do before you graduate.
 Say a prayer at chapel?
 Perform a spoken word?
 Once your list is finished, you can get started.